Ghazi Shaheed

-Ghazi Shaheed is a 1998 thriller drama film based on the disasters that befell the PNS Ghazi in the Bay of Bengal.
+Ghazi Shaheed is a 1998 thriller drama film based on the disasters that befell the submarine in the Bay of Bengal.
 It was directed by Kazim Pasha and stars Shabbir Jan as Commander Zafar Khan and Adnan Jilani as Lieutenant-Commander Pervez Hameed.
 The film was financed and produced by the ISPR and the Pakistan Navy and was filmed mostly in the Arabian Sea.

 Synopsis

 The Tench-class submarine in the U.S. Navy's service as Diablo in 1964.